department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/substance-use-problems.md

 [Find resources](https://www.mentalhealth.va.gov/substanceabuse.asp).
 - Download our Stay Quit Coach mobile app—designed to help Veterans with PTSD quit smoking.
 We based this app on steps proven to work to help people quit smoking.
 It includes tools to control cravings and manage smoking triggers, messages to keep you going, medication reminders, and more.<br>
 [Get the Stay Quit Coach app](https://mobile.va.gov/app/stay-quit-coach).
-- Ask the staff at your nearest VA health facility to connect you with a local social worker.<br>
+- Ask the staff at your nearest VA health facility to connect you with a local VA social worker.<br>
 [Find contact information for your closest VA health facility](/facilities).